skalyaanamoorthy/thermostability-transfer/README.md

   * tested on WSL2
   * tested on Fedora 37
 * Anaconda / Python 3.8
-  * dependencies included in requirements.txt
+  * dependencies included in requirements.txt (additionally requirements_inference.txt for running inference)
 * NVIDIA GPU (if running inference)
   * tested on A100, RTX 3090
 * NVIDIA CUDA (tested v11) and CUDNN (if running inference)